8051Enthusiast/yabo/doc/intro.md

   let return = s.?tail.?tail.?tail.?head
 }
 ```
-If we evaluate `list(u8 is 0x01..0xff)` (a C string) applied to `41 62 63 64 00`, we would only get back the thunk as a value, but it would still evaluate completely as it still has to find out the end of the string.
+If we evaluate `list(u8 is 0x01..0xff)` (a C string) applied to `41 62 63 64 00`, we would only get back the thunk as a value, but it would still evaluate the parts needed for the length of the whole, as it still has to find out the end of the string.
-However, when evaluating the thunk that was returned earlier from the parser, there's no need to recurse.
+When evaluating the thunk that was returned earlier from the parser, there's no need to recurse.
-We do not need the length of the list to get the values of both fields.
+This is because we do not need the length of the list to get the values of both fields.
 For `head`, `u8 is 0x01..0xff` does get evaluated, but the `tail` field is just a thunk and needs no further evaluation.

 If you use the `fun` keyword instead of the `def` keyword, no thunk will be returned.
-This is required especially if the return type is a type variable (for example, `def [u8] ~> rec[T]: T = rec`).
 It is meant more for calculations than data definitions.
 For example, the following calculates the sum of all bytes in a list:
 ```